Jmw150/CtoRiscV/README.md

 ## Supported Language Fragment

-The grammar currently supports a deliberately small subset of C:
+The grammar currently supports a deliberately small but now fairly usable subset of C:

-- global `int` and `float` variable declarations
+- global `int` and `float` variables
-- local `int` and `float` declarations inside function and block scopes
+- fixed-size array declarations such as `int a[4];`
 - global `string` declarations with string literals
-- a single `int main()` function
+- local `int` and `float` declarations inside function and nested block scopes
+- local declaration initializers such as `int x = 3;`
-- assignments
+- assignments to variables and array elements
-- arithmetic expressions with `+`, `-`, `*`, `/`
+- arithmetic expressions with `+`, `-`, `*`, `/`, `%`
-- integer remainder `%`
 - unary negation
 - integer and float literals
+- mixed `int`/`float` arithmetic with implicit promotion to `float`
+- mixed `int`/`float` comparisons
 - `if` / `else`
 - `while`
+- `for (init; cond; step)` loops, lowered internally to existing loop machinery
 - nested block statements `{ ... }`
 - boolean conditions with `&&`, `||`, `!`
 - comparisons: `<`, `<=`, `>`, `>=`, `==`, `!=`
 - `read(...)`
 - `print(...)`
 - `return expr`
+- `int main()` as the runtime entry point
+- small helper functions with one parameter and an expression-bodied `return`, implemented through inline expansion

-This is not a full C compiler.
-In particular, the grammar and codebase are centered on a single-function MicroC language rather than general C with multiple functions, pointers, structs, arrays, or preprocessing.
+This is still not a full C compiler.
+In particular, it does not yet implement a general runtime calling convention, pointers, structs, preprocessing, or the broader semantics of full ISO C.

+## Current Semantics Notes

+A few choices are worth calling out explicitly:

+- helper functions are intentionally small-core and instructional: they are parsed before `main` and expanded inline rather than compiled as general callable procedures
+- arrays currently cover basic fixed-size declarations and indexed element access, which is enough for simple programs and regression tests
+- local variables are currently allocated through a simple compiler-managed storage model rather than a polished stack-frame implementation
+- `return` still behaves as program termination from `main`

 ## Repository Layout